Radiation Therapy for Head and Neck Cancer

 - To help you keep still during treatment, your doctor may use a plastic head or shoulder mask.
-These devices are specially fitted for you and are painless to use.
+These devices are specially created individually for you and are painless.

 Internal Radiation Therapy

 Also called brachytherapy, internal radiation therapy involves surgically implanting radioactive material into a tumor or surrounding tissue.
-For head and neck cancers, brachytherapy is often used in conjunction with external beam radiation therapy, but may be used alone.
+For head and neck cancers, brachytherapy occasionally is needed in conjunction with external beam radiation therapy, but may be used alone in specific circumstances.